tencentyun/intlcloud-documents/yehe_doc/教育服务/互动白板/客户端 API/Web/TEduBoardCallback_intl_en.md

 | data | Object | Whiteboard synchronization data |

 #### Description
 When this callback is returned, you need to send the callback data to other members in the room through signaling channels.
 After the recipients receive the callback data, call the AddSyncData API to add the data to the whiteboard to sync the data.
 This callback is used to sync data between multiple whiteboards.
-This callback is not returned during real-time data synchronization by using Tencent Cloud IMSDK.
+This callback is not returned during real-time data synchronization using Tencent Cloud IMSDK

 ### TEB_OPERATE_CANUNDO_STATUS_CHANGED